aleshaleksey/fansys23/skills.md

 - **Carouse**: Spend at least one hour interacting with the target, to attempt to shift its relationship one step closer to "allied".
   - Apart from under special circumstances a target will only advance one step up per day at most.
 - **Beg for mercy**: As a "main action" you can beg for mercy in combat, making a persuade roll at disadvantage.
 On a successful roll you will be spared by your foe.
 If you fail by more than 5, you will become the main target.
 - **Call for parley**: As a "full round action" you can call for parley, making a persuade roll at disadvantage.
 In most cases you have a penalty from both "relationship modifiers" and "basic threshold modifiers".
 If HP damage has been caused in this encounter, you have an additional -8 penalty.
-If you fail by 5 or mor, you become the main target of the hostilities.
+If you fail by 5 or more, you become the main target of the hostilities.
 - **Special**:
   - Persuade checks for "Carouse" and "Request" always fail against a "Nemesis".
   - "Carouse" cannot move a relationship to "Sworn".